mowang111/personal_knowledge_repository/1.学习笔记/b01.英语/口语/话题练习/have you ever been scammed？ share you story.md

-When I first see the topic, my
+When I see this topic, my first thought is that